-If a teacher suspects a breach of academic integrity by a student during or following completion of an assessment, the MYP / DP coordinator must be informed, and the school's Academic Integrity Policy will be the source of further guidance.
+If a teacher suspects a breach of academic integrity by a student during or following completion of an assessment, the MYP / DP department leader must be informed, and the school's Academic Integrity Policy will be the source of further guidance.

 The school understands that work, including the completion of assignments for assessment, may not be submitted on time for an acceptable reason such as illness or unforeseen adverse circumstances.
 If an appropriate written explanation is provided in advance (e.g. email from a parent) a teacher may allow work to be submitted after a deadline at a time agreed with the student(s) concerned.
-In the case of a deadline for a task set as part of formal IB assessment the written explanation must be sent to the subject teacher and the MYP / DP coordinator who together decide with the student on a suitable new date.
+In the case of a deadline for a task set as part of formal IB assessment the written explanation must be sent to the subject teacher and the MYP / DP department leader who together decide with the student on a suitable new date.

 In the event of one or more written tests (used for summative assessment) being missed for an acceptable reason, provided the absence has been explained in advance, the student may catch up the test(s) within one week of returning to school at a time agreed between the student and the teacher.
 This may include the school's scheduled catch-up test moments in the week after a closing week.
-If the student does not take this opportunity, then a mark or criterion level of 0 will be awarded for the test, unless an acceptable, valid reason is provided in advance (in writing).
+If the student does not take this opportunity, then a mark of 0 (for DP students) or criterion level(s) of n/a (for MYP students) will be awarded for the test, unless an acceptable, valid reason is provided in advance (in writing).